raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 Each creature that is completely within the cloud at the start of its turn must make a Constitution saving throw against poison.
 On a failed save, the creature spends its action that turn retching and reeling.
 Creatures that don’t need to breathe or are immune to poison automatically succeed on this saving throw.

-A moderate wind (at least 10 miles per hour) disperses the cloud after 4 rounds.
-A strong wind (at least 20 miles per hour) disperses it after 1 round.
+A moderate wind (at least 16.0km per hour) disperses the cloud after 4 rounds.
+A strong wind (at least 32.0km per hour) disperses it after 1 round.

 ##### Stone Shape